 Nice images from the TV show which can be a good way to learn the names of the Game of Thrones TV characters 🙂

-A tile laying city building game where the city changes an moves as you build it.
-You’re trying to play tiles next to each other to create large areas of control, while playing point scoring tiles.
+A tile laying city building game where the city changes and moves as you build it.
+You’re trying to play tiles next to each other to create large areas of control while playing point scoring tiles.

 A VERY cute action selection game (along the lines of Puerto Rico I’m told) where you’re using Kitty Kat workers which are adorable.